cs-keni/recipe-builder/README.md

 # Recipe Builder

-A modern web application that helps you create and manage recipes from any ingredients you have on hand.
+A modern CRUD (the acronym, not the word) web application that helps you create and manage recipes from any ingredients you have on hand.
 Powered by AI to suggest creative recipes based on your available ingredients.

 ## Features